Contributing to the Proceedings

 Illustrations, tables, maps etc need to be supplied separately from the text.
 Please indicate clearly in your text where the illustrations relate to (e.g. ‘see Figure 2’).
 However, do not include embedded illustrations in the body of the text.
 The eventual location of an illustration/table on the page will be dependent on page space and layout, but we will endeavour to ensure that it appears in a logical place close to where it is referred to in the text.

 Illustrations must be clear and easily reproducible.
 Please bear in mind that illustrations may need to be resized during the typesetting process to fit the available space and/or column or page width.
-Therefore, if you have an illustration which needs to be printed to an exact size, please contact the Hon Editor and specify the precise dimensions.
+This is one reason that we cannot accept figures prepared in Word or Power point as any labelling will not be an integral part of the image and will not be possible to resize.
+If you have an illustration which needs to be printed to an exact size, please contact the Hon Editor and specify the precise dimensions.
 Where scale is important the figure itself should include a visual scale-bar.
 For reference, the PDNHAS page dimensions are A4, column width 80mm and gutter 4mm.
 Text is arranged in two columns and images will be sized either to a single column width, across two columns or an entire page as appropriate.
 Where this is important, please indicate.

 Please include a separate list of captions, as a separate Word document.
 This should be typed and spaced as the main body of your text.
 The caption list should include full details of sources, attributions and copyright acknowledgements where appropriate (see below).